 One new foster home can make the world of difference.
 Please contact us if you can help.

 As a caretaker of a feral cat colony, your job is to bring food and water to the colony.
 You will also monitor the colony for new or sick cats.
 Food will be provided.
 After a while the cats will get used to you and greet you when you come.
 This is a very rewarding job.

 Adopt a cat

 Have you ever come home and been greeted by your cat walking in and out of your legs and rubbing up against you, happy to see that you are home?
 How about when you are at home after a long, stressful day and your cat snuggles up with you, curled up on your lap?
 Having a cat as part of your family is a lovely experience, especially for children.
-Check our rehoming section for lovely cats and kittens.
+Think about whether you could provide a home for a cat or even a pair of cats or kittens.